mattpannella/pupdate/README.md

 Special thanks to [RetroDriven](https://github.com/RetroDriven/) for maintaining the arcade rom archive.

+And [dyreschlock](https://github.com/dyreschlock/pocket-platform-images/tree/main/arcade/Platforms) for hosting the updated platform files for Jotego's cores

 And if you're looking for something with a few more features and a user interface, check out this updater. [https://github.com/RetroDriven/Pocket_Updater](https://github.com/RetroDriven/Pocket_Updater)

 Or if you want something cross platform that will run on a mac or linux: [https://github.com/neil-morrison44/pocket-sync](https://github.com/neil-morrison44/pocket-sync)